soygul/koan/README.md

 MIT

 ## Screenshots
-Screenshots from the demo app, in case Heroku is down.
+Screenshots from the demo app, in case Heroku app is down.

 **Login page:**